 About the project

-Bass Coast Shire Council, in partnership with South Gippsland Shire Council, has received funding through the State Government’s Investment Fast Track Fund to complete a feasibility study for the Woolamai- Nyora rail trail extension.
+Bass Coast Shire Council, in partnership with South Gippsland Shire Council, has received funding through the State Government’s Investment Fast Track Fund to complete a Feasibility Study for the Woolamai- Nyora rail trail extension.
+Michael Smith and Associates Landscape Architecture and Urban Design has been appointed to undertake the Study.

-The purpose of the feasibility study is to identify all requirements that would need to be met to enable this project to proceed to detailed design and construction.
-The development of the study will include extensive engagement with affected landowners, as well as identifying any permits, approvals and structural requirements that would be needed to construct this trail.
+The purpose of the Study is to identify all requirements that would need to be met to enable this project to proceed to detailed design and construction.
+The development of the Study will include extensive engagement with affected landowners, as well as identifying any permits, approvals and structural requirements that would be needed to construct this trail.

 Significant consideration has been given in the planning for this project to community and stakeholder engagement with a key focus on engaging with adjacent landowners to understand the leases and licenses over the proposed trail alignment and the impacts of trail development on landowners.